williamdsw/saroo-compatibility-list/README.md

 #### T

+- The Crow - City of Angels (E) - TODO
+- The Crow - City of Angels (G) - TODO
+- The Crow - City of Angels (J) - TODO
+- The Crow - City of Angels (U) - TODO
 - [The King of Fighters '96 (J)](./J/T-3108G/01/README.md)
 - [The King of Fighters '97 (J)](./J/T-3121G/01/README.md)
 - [The Yakyuuken Special: Konya wa 12-kaisen (J)](./J/T-21901G/01/README.md)